ttelang/tinyurl/README.md

 3. (MVP) As a user you can type the shortened URL into the browser to get redirected to the original URL.

+Other examples
+As a user, I want to be able to shorten a URL so that I can share it more easily.

+As a user, I want to be able to view statistics about how many people have clicked on my shortened URL so that  I can track its effectiveness.

+As a user, I want to be able to choose my own short code for a URL so that I can remember it more easily.

+As a user, I want the service to be secure so that my data is not compromised.

+As a user, I want the service to be fast so that I can shorten and share my URLs as quickly as possible.

+As a user, I want the service to be free so that I don't have to pay anything to use it.

 ## Non-Functional Requirements